gamma63/openvk/data/knowledgebase/rules.md

 1. Post prohibited content on the pages of other users,
 2. They deceive the administration or tech support agents,
 3. Mislead website users,
-4. Publicly criticize OpenVK or the administration in order to humiliate or insult project participants or its leaders
+4. Publicly criticize Gamma ID or the administration in order to humiliate or insult project participants or its leaders
-5. Banned from official OpenVK chats on Telegram,
+5. Banned from official Gamma ID chats on Telegram,
 6. They do not respect the Project administration or tech support agents.

 In case of violation of the rules, the administration can: